Tony Caig: Playing career

 In January 2003 Caig moved back to England and joined Premier League club Newcastle United.
-However, he spent three years at St James' Park without making a first team appearance, being backup to longtime goalkeepers Shay Given and Steve Harper.
+However, he spent three years at St James' Park without making a first team appearance, being backup to long time goalkeepers Shay Given and Steve Harper.
 He spent a short loan spell at Barnsley and in 2006 he signed for USL First Division club, Vancouver Whitecaps in Canada on 13 April 2006.
 He made his first appearance for them on 14 May 2006.
 With the Whitecaps he won the 2006 USL First Division Championship, when they beat Rochester Raging Rhinos 2–0 in the Play-offs Final.
 He also kept eleven clean sheets, and in doing so broke Mike Franks' record of ten clean sheets in 2003.

 On 20 June 2007, the Whitecaps announced that Caig would be returning to England for personal reasons despite having signed with the Whitecaps through the end of the season.
 He had played a total of 39 games for the Whitecaps.
 He signed on amateur terms with SPL club Gretna in October 2007 after a long running transfer saga.
 The SPL had initially objected to Gretna signing Caig because he had still been under contract with Vancouver at the closure of the summer 2007 transfer window.
 Caig played nine times for Gretna in the league and cup in a short spell and also served as a goalkeeping coach.

 He then moved to Houston Dynamo in January 2008, where he was to serve as cover to Pat Onstad.
 He made his Dynamo debut on 6 April 2008 as a substitute after Onstad was injured.
 Due to Onstad's injury, Caig played again on 9 April in the 2008 CONCACAF Champions' Cup semi-final 2nd leg against Costa Rican club Deportivo Saprissa, Caig then played other MLS and Concacaf Champions league games before returning to the UK at the end of that MLS season.

 On returning to England he signed for Chesterfield on a short-term deal.
-After leaving Chesterfield, Caig signed a deal to join Workington A.F.C. in the Conference North to team up with former Carlisle teammate Darren Edmondson, now the manager of Workington.
+After leaving Chesterfield, Caig signed a deal to join Workington of the Conference North to team up with former Carlisle teammate Darren Edmondson, now the manager of Workington.